Alig1493/favorites-backend/readme.md

 ======
 *A backend app to help keep track of your favorite things!*

+## Disclaimer
+This project has been built by using our custom [cookie-cutter](https://github.com/mashrikt/cookiecutter-django-dokku) project that was built overtime in our careers.
+This is still a work in progress and having used this might mean there are a few extra libraries and functionality that are present but unused in this project.
+I chose to use this cookie cutter for rapid development and deployment purposes.

 ## Database Entity Relationship of models
 ![Favorite Things ER](favorite_things.png?raw=true "Favorite things ER")